S3 method for class 'Rceattle'

 Value

-A data.frame with columns year, species, sex, age, quantity, value, lwr, upr. species is the character species name from data_list$spnames.
+A data.frame with columns year, species, sex, age, quantity, value, se, lwr, upr. species is the character species name from data_list$spnames.
 Rows are sorted in the order which was given.

 Details